phamcongthuy/challenge/index.markdown

 <h2 class="fancy"><span style="display: block; max-width: 14em"><strong>We&nbsp;believe&nbsp;in the&nbsp;power&nbsp;of angelenos.</strong></span></h2>

-The My LA2050 Activation Challenge is an open call for ideas that will activate 100,000 Angelenos to make LA the best place to learn, create, play, connect, and live.
+The My LA2050 Activation Challenge is an open call for ideas that will activate 100,000 Angelenos to make LA the best place to learn, create, play, connect, and live.<br /><br />A total of $1,000,000 will be awarded to five organizations to implement their ideas to engage Angelenos.
+Each organization will receive a total of $200,000 (over two years) and [partnership from LA2050](/faqs/#how-can-la2050-partner-with-my-organization) in support of their efforts.

-<h3>$1 million in&nbsp;grants.<br />5&nbsp;organizations.<br />$200,000 over two&nbsp;years</h3>

 <!--
 <h2 class="fancy"><em>1,000,000.
 5&nbsp;winners.<br /> Two&nbsp;years to&nbsp;Shape&nbsp;LA.</em></h2>